 Which days of the week does the House League play and where do they play?

-The House League teams in Rally Cap (T-ball) to Midget divisions play on weeknights, Monday to Friday.
+The House League teams in Rally Cap to Midget divisions play on weeknights, Monday to Friday.
 Due to the tight restraints on diamonds, some practices will be held on Sunday evenings.
 Where they play will be dependent on league registrations for individual divisions.

 What if my child wants to play at a higher/lower division or more competitive level?

-CMBA also offers a Rep program comprised of Competitive (AA) level teams for those players who wish to play at a higher level of competition.
+CMBA also offers a Rep program comprised of Competitive (AA & AAA) level teams for those players who wish to play at a higher level of competition.

 What do I have to supply my child to play and what does CMBA supply?

-For play in House League, CMBA supplies balls, hats, catcher equipment, and bases.
-Uniforms will also be supplied, which include the shirt and pants, which must be returned at the end of the season.
-(Learn to Play and Rally Cap t-shirts are provided and may be kept by the children.)
+For play in House League, CMBA supplies balls, catcher equipment.
+Uniforms will also be supplied, which include the jersey, which must be returned at the end of the season.
+(Rally Cap t-shirts are provided and may be kept by the children.)
 Players will be responsible to bring a helmet, ball glove, ball cap, cleats (optional) and Jock or Jill (recommended).

 Is there an evaluation or tryout process my child must participate in?

-Evaluations and tryouts are held at the Camrose Fieldhouse or Rudy Swanson ball park (pending weather).
+Evaluations and tryouts are held at the Camrose Fieldhouse or outdoors (pending weather).
 Additional information will be posted on CMBA website.

 How and when will I be contacted for team assignments and league start dates?

 At the House League level, following player evaluations team rosters are determined by the House League Director and/or in conjunction with Team Coaches.
 Usually this process is completed 1.5 to 2 weeks prior to the start of season.
-The completed rosters are then forwarded (e-mailed) to each of the assigned coaches.
+The completed rosters are then forwarded (e-mailed) to each of the assigned coaches & posted on websites.
 The coaches in turn will notify each member either by phone or via e-mail at least one week prior to the posted season start date.
-Final Rep team rosters are determined and communicated to the players by the selected coaching staff members, then forwarded to the respective Rep Directors at least 1 week prior to the end of April.
-A list of those players who do not qualify for a Rep team is then forwarded to the House League Director who in turn assigns them to a House League team and contacts the respective coach.
+Final Rep team rosters are determined and communicated to the players by the selected coach, then forwarded to the respective Rep Directors for posting to website.

 Can I be a Coach, do I need to be certified and does CMBA host Coaching Clinics?